CMV Marco Polo deck plans

 Deck layouts, review of facilities, activities, amenities

 CMV Marco Polo deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Scrapped Cruise Ships deckplan pdf (printable version).

 Each of the CMV Marco Polo cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on CMV Marco Polo staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 MS Marco Polo (1965-built, last refurbished in 2020 January/by CMV) was the first cruise ship in the CMV fleet (2010-2019).
 The vessel was originally built for the Russian “Baltic Shipping Company” during the USSR times.
 Back then, the vessel was named after Russia's most famous poet - Aleksandr Pushkin.
 After the fall of the Soviet Union, the newly renamed ms Marco Polo joined the fleet of now-defunct Orient Lines, which operated the vessel between 1993 and 2008.
 Following an extensive refurbishment in 2010, the liner started operations for Cruise and Maritime Voyages (CMV).
 Following the CMV's bankruptcy in July 2020, in October the Marco Polo ship was sold at an auction to private investors who in December sell it for scrap to Alang Shipbreaking Yard India.

-CMV Marco Polo cruise ship deck plan shows a total of 425 staterooms for 800 passengers (max capacity is 850 guests), served by 355 crew/staff.
-The ship has 8 passenger decks (out of 11), 3 restaurants, 5 lounges and bars, 3 main lobby areas, 1 swimming pool, 3 jacuzzies, 4 elevators.
+CMV Marco Polo cruise ship deck plan shows a total of 425 staterooms for 800 passengers (max capacity is 850) served by 355 crew/staff.
+The boat has 11 decks (8 passenger-accessible, 7 with cabins), 3 restaurants, 5 lounges and bars, 3 main lobby areas, 1 swimming pool, 3 jacuzzies, 4 elevators.
 The ship has no self-service laundromats (passenger use laundry facilities).